Spy × Family: Production

-Tatsuya Endo and his editor Shihei Lin have known each other for over ten years; Lin was his initial editor on his first manga series, Tista (2007).
+Endo and his editor Shihei Lin have known each other for over ten years; Lin was his initial editor on his first manga series, Tista (2007).
 When Lin was moved from the Jump Square editorial department to Shōnen Jump+, Endo happily followed, and they began developing a new work.
 Spy × Family takes elements from three of Endo's Jump Square one-shots: Rengoku no Āshe (煉獄のアーシェ), Ishi ni Usubeni, Tetsu ni Hoshi (石に薄紅、鉄に星), and I Spy.
 Lin said that its reception among the editorial department was so positive that serialization was practically decided before the official meeting was even held.
+The initial draft was given the working title Spy Family written in Japanese.
+When deciding the final name, Endo came up with over 100 options but he ultimately decided to use the same title but in English and with a "cross" in between, the latter influenced by Hunter × Hunter.